jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

 ---

-## 5. Payment Behaviour
+## **Section 5.
+Payment Behaviour**

-This section examines how customers pay — from preferred methods by geography and segment, to instalment patterns and revenue implications — enabling more tailored payment and financing strategies.
+This section explores how customers choose to pay—including regional preferences, segment differences, and the role of instalment plans—to inform more tailored and effective payment strategies.

+It addresses the following business questions:
+- What are the most commonly used payment types by state or customer segment?
+- What is the average instalment plan length for orders by value or category?
+- How much revenue is coming from instalment payments vs upfront?

 **Full SQL script for all Payment Behaviour questions can be found [here](./sql/05_payment_analysis.sql).**